-Along with the Number and Quantity standards in Algebra II, the Algebra conceptual category standards develop the structural similarities between the system of polynomials and the system of integers.
+Along with the Number and Quantity standards in Mathematics III, the standards from the Algebra domain of the Mathematics III course develop the structural similarities between the system of polynomials and the system of integers.
 Students draw on analogies between polynomial arithmetic and base-ten computation, focusing on properties of operations, particularly the distributive property.
-Students connect multiplication of polynomials with multiplication of multi-digit integers and division of polynomials with long division of integers.
-Rational numbers extend the arithmetic of integers by allowing division by all numbers except zero; similarly, rational expressions extend the arithmetic of polynomials by allowing division by all polynomials except the zero polynomial.
-A central theme of this section is that the arithmetic of rational expressions is governed by the same rules as the arithmetic of rational numbers.
+Students connect multiplication of polynomials with multiplication of multi-digit integers and connect division of polynomials with long division of integers.
+Similar to the way that rational numbers extend the arithmetic of integers by allowing division by all numbers except 0, rational expressions extend the arithmetic of polynomials by allowing division by all polynomials except the zero polynomial.
+A central theme that arises is that the arithmetic of rational expressions is governed by the same rules as the arithmetic of rational numbers.